google-home/local-home-sdk/docgen/HOME.md

 # Local Home SDK Reference
-The Local Home SDK provides the TypeScript typings for building applications that support local execution for smart home integrations with the Google Assistant.
+The Local Home SDK provides the TypeScript typings for building applications that support local fulfillment for smart home integrations with the Google Assistant.

 These typings are distributed as an
 [npm package](https://www.npmjs.com/package/@google/local-home-sdk).